-We record expenses related to clinical studies and manufacturing development activities based on our estimates of the services received and efforts expended pursuant to contracts with our CROs and manufacturing vendors that conduct and manage these activities on our behalf.
-The financial terms of these agreements are subject to negotiation, vary from contract to contract, and may result in uneven payment flows.
-There may be instances in which payments made to our vendors will exceed the level of services provided and result in a prepayment of the expense.
-Payments under some of these contracts depend on factors such as the successful enrollment of subjects and the completion of clinical trial milestones.
-In accruing service fees, we estimate the time period over which each component of a service will be performed, and estimate, with vendor input if appropriate, the resulting level of completion of each component of the service, with such estimates often involving drivers that provide a surrogate measurement of completion such as number of enrolled subjects and/or number of sites activated in the calculation of clinical trial fee accruals.
+In accruing service fees, we estimate the time period over which each component of a service will be performed, and estimate, with vendor input if appropriate.
 If the actual timing of the performance of services or the level of effort varies from our estimate, we adjust the accrued or prepaid expense balance accordingly.
 Although we do not expect our estimates to be materially different from amounts actually incurred, if our estimates of the status and timing of services performed differ from the actual status and timing of services performed, we may report amounts that are too high or too low in any particular period.